-- 2. Use the LITE feature and keys to scroll through the items/features until the displays. - 3.
-Press the key to edit the light setting.
-The edit icon will be illuminated and flashing. - 4.
-Use the + and keys to toggle status on/off/auto.
+- 2) Use the keys to scroll through the items/features until the LITE feature is being displayed. - 3) Press the key to edit the light setting.
+The edit icon will be illuminated and flashing. - 4) Use the keys to toggle status on/off/auto.

-NOTE: Pressing the key prior to pressing the measurement screen without saving changes.
+Note: Pressing the key prior to pressing the key will abort to the measurement screen without saving changes.

-- 5. When the desired LITE setting is displayed, press the and edit the BRT (brightness) option. - 6.
-Use the hand keys to scroll through the BRT (LO, MED, HI options. - 7.
-When the desired BRT setting is displayed, press the brightness and return to the measurement screen.
+- 5) When the desired LITE setting is displayed, press the key to set the status and edit the BRT (brightness) option. - 6) Use the keys to scroll through the BRT (LO, MED, HI) options. - 7) When the desired BRT setting is displayed, press the brightness and return to the measurement screen.

-Note: Pressing the key prior to pressing the measurement screen without saving changes.
+Note: Pressing the key prior to pressing the key will abort to the measurement screen without saving changes.

-6.5 Zero (AutoManual)
+6.5 Zero

-There are two transducer zeroing options available in the TI-25MX; auto and manual.
+There are two transducer zeroing options available in the ZX-3; auto and manual.
 The AUTO zero can be performed automatically without using a reference standard to zero the gauge (off block), while the MANUAL option requires a reference standard like the battery disk at the top of the gauge (on block).
 Additionally, the gauge can be set to use another reference standard if needed.
-Refer section 5.1 for a complete explanation of the probe zero options.
+Refer to page 14 for a complete explanation of the probe zero options.